The Vodou Physicist - Cover

 Later, Tamara spoke to Nadine.
 She mentioned her conversation with Greta.

 Nadine replied, “That’s a good background about our ancestral homeland, dear.
-So I spoke to Saja Hadad about their experiences in Benin and she told me that they’ve gotten in touch with a really strong community in southern Benin.
+So I spoke to Saja Hadad about their experiences in Benin and she told me that they’ve gotten in touch with the leaders of a really strong community in southern Benin.
 It turns out that many residents there are descendants of some of the nobility, as it were, in the Kingdom of Dahomey.
 Those groups live in villages around Abomey, which was the capital of the Kingdom of Dahomey from the seventeenth to nineteenth centuries and they have a very strong community.

 “When she told her contacts there that she was working with a priestess from Haiti, they got very excited; it appears that they view the Haitians as their long-lost cousins, which I suppose we actually are.
 You know that they have an annual Vodou holiday celebration?
 It’s actually a national holiday.”